quorumcontrol/tupelo-docs/tutorials/notebook.md

 }
 ```

-This results in the following full readIdentifierFile function:
+The above steps results in the following full readIdentifierFile() function:

 ``` javascript
 async function readIdentifierFile() {